-If you add a colicy baby, a birth that didn’t go as planned, feeling sad or crying a lot, feeling worried much of time, or having difficulties with feeding your infant, things can get really hard.
+If you add a colicy baby, a birth that didn’t go as planned, feeling sad or crying a lot, feeling worried much of time, or not getting much sleep, things can get really hard.
 This doesn’t mean you are a bad parent or that something is wrong with you.
 What it can mean is that you are needing more support.

 I’m here to help.
 Let's work together to determine what the best course of action is for you.
 Let me become a part of your support network.

 Do you think you could use some support during pregnancy or postpartum?